StevensSEC/softe.club/src/articles/resources.md

 - [Official SEC Cheatsheet](/git-cheatsheet) - An overview of basic usage of git's commands
 - [git it](https://github.com/jlord/git-it-electron) - Interactive git tutorial

+## Powershell

+- [Official SEC Powershell Cheatsheet](/powershell-cheatsheet) - An overview of frequently used powershell commands

 ## Linux

 Even if you don’t develop on Linux, you will encounter it eventually.
 It’s definitely worth taking the time to learn how Linux works and how to navigate a Linux environment.
 We recommend installing a virtual machine or [installing the Windows Subsystem for Linux](/tutorial/install-wsl), to play around with it.